Calebe94/usgs_earthquake/README.md

 This will return a list of cached results in JSON format.

+### Future Improvements

+While this project meets the basic requirements, there are several enhancements that could be made to improve scalability, performance, and user experience.
+Below are some potential areas for future improvements:

+1. Connection Pooling: Currently, each database query opens a new connection, which can lead to performance bottlenecks when scaling.
+Implementing a connection pooler (e.g., `pgbouncer`) would optimize database connections between Django and PostgreSQL, reducing latency.

+2. API Rate Limiting: Introduce rate limiting to prevent abuse and ensure fair usage of the earthquake search endpoints.

+3. Background Task Scalability: The current implementation offloads earthquake search tasks to Celery workers, but the task queue could be improved for better scalability.
+We could implement task priorities and monitoring to track worker health and task failures.

+4. Frontend Pagination: For the `GET /api/results/` endpoint that retrieves cached results, pagination and filtering would help manage large datasets more efficiently.
+Adding parameters such as `limit`, `offset`, and filtering by data ranges.

+5. Refactor for Cloud-native: Modularize the application to deploy on Kubernetes or similar container orchestration platforms, enhancing scalability and fault tolerance.
+In other words, would be great to configure some pipelines for dev and prod environments.

+6. Extended Test Coverage: Improve unit and integration test coverage, particularly for edge cases and error handling, ensuring higher system reliability.

+7. Monitoring and Obeservability: Integrate logging and monitoring tools such as Grafana, Prometheus or even Sentry to track the health of the system, task processing, and API performance.

+I think that these improvements would enhance the robustness, scalability, and user experience of the project, making it more suitable for production environments and high-traffic use cases.

 # Developer

 | <img src="https://github.com/Calebe94.png?size=200" alt="Edimar Calebe Castanho"> |